 On completion of the Primient disposal transaction on 1 April 2022, the Group will continue to apply cash flow hedge accounting to manage its economic price exposure on the purchase of chemicals used in the production process.
-All corn procurement transferred to Primient on completion of the disposal and the Group will procure corn from Primient in future (both for the manufacturing of corn-based finished goods in the Group's US manufacturing sites and for corn embedded in the finished goods manufactured by Primient and sold to the Group under long-term agreements).
+All corn procurement transferred to Primient on completion of the disposal and the Group will procure corn from Primient in future (both for the manufacturing of corn-based finished goods in the Group's US manufactured by Primient and sold to the Group under long-term agreements).
 The Group will cease to apply fair value hedge accounting to manage the net corn risk and will instead manage the corn price risk by using economic hedging principles such as entering into offsetting positions with its supplier (Primient) and customers.
 The Group therefore expects that in the next financial year fair value of purchases, sales and inventory of corn-based products will no longer be a source of estimation uncertainty.